Ben Cureton: International representative rowing

 Cureton was first selected to Australian representative rowing in a junior quad scull to compete at the World Junior Rowing Championships in Plovdiv, Bulgaria in 1999.
 They placed fourth.

 In 2000 aged just nineteen he was elevated to the Australian senior lightweight squad and into the men's eight.
 They competed at the lightweight-only 2000 World Rowing Championships in Zagreb and won a bronze medal.
 The following year Cureton was vying for places in the men's lightweight eight and the coxless four.
 He competed in the four at World Rowing Cup IV that year in Munich, and for the 2001 World Championships in Lucerne he raced in the Australian coxless four to a ninth placing and in the eight who finished sixth overall.

 In 2002 in a crew with the veteran Tasmanian lightweight Simon Burgess, Cureton raced in the coxless four at a World Rowing Cup in Munich and at the 2002 World Rowing Championships in Seville to a fourth placing.

 For the Athens Olympics 2004 Cureton was selected in the Australian lightweight coxless four, along with Simon Burgess and Anthony Edwards who were both making their third Olympic appearances.
 They qualified through to the final where Danish favourites got away in the 1st 500m.
 Burgess at stroke and Cureton in the three seat brought the Australian four back into contention in the second and third 500 metres.
 However the Danes still had something in reserve in the rush home extending their lead to 1.4 seconds at the finish.
 The Australians won the Olympic silver.

 Following his 2004 Olympic campaign Cureton was back in representative contention in 2006 and selected in the lightweight coxless four for two World Rowing Cups in Europe before the 2006 World Rowing Championships at Eton Dorney where the Australian four finished sixth.
 He was teamed in that crew with fellow West Australian Todd Skipworth with whom he would have a long representative partnership and success.

-Cureton with Edwards, Skipworth and the addition of Rod Chisholm from New South Wales, stayed together in the Australian lightweight coxless four throughout 2007 & 2008.
+Cureton with Edwards, Skipworth and the addition of Rod Chisholm from New South Wales, stayed together in the Australian lightweight coxless four throughout 2007 and 2008.
 They raced at a 2007 World Rowing Cup and then at the 2007 World Rowing Championships in Munich to a seventh placing.
 Their lead-up to the 2008 Beijing Olympics included a third place at the World Rowing Cup III in Poznan and a seventh place at the WRC I. In Beijing the experienced lightweight foursome didn't figure in the medals in the tough Olympic conditions, they made the B final and finished in ninth place overall.